-Unrestricted General and Special Purpose Funds - These derive from a variety of sources including receipts and collections from users of Barro Colorado Nature Monument facilities (20 U.S.C.
-79b (d)) and annual allotments.
+Unrestricted General and Special Purpose Funds - These derive from a variety of sources including annual allotments.
 Such funds support, in part, the salaries and related costs of the fellowship program, the senior sabbatical program, insurance, supplies, and a long-term collaborative research program with the Forest Research Institute in Malaysia.
 Funds also support a short-term fellowship program in tropical biology; visiting scientists and students; field research; seminars and lectures; environmental, conservation, and education activities in Panama and defray expenses of international scientific colloquia and ceremonial occasions.